 HMRC gives tax relief in one of two ways, through the net pay arrangement whereby contributions are deducted from pay before tax is calculated and relief at source whereby tax is calculated on full pay and contributions are deducted and paid net of basic rate tax (20%) with HMRC paying the tax relief into the scheme to restore the full contribution amount.

-Net pay schemes: most occupational schemes use net pay, the notable exception being NEST that uses relief at source.
+Net pay schemes: most workplace pension schemes use net pay, the notable exception being NEST that uses relief at source.
 Members benefit from immediate full tax relief because they pay no tax on the part of their earnings they pay as pension contribution.
 Members of schemes where the employer operates salary sacrifice for employee contributions effectively benefit from full immediate relief on the amount they have sacrificed for pension contributions.

 Relief at source schemes: all ‘contract based schemes’, individual or group personal pension schemes and a few occupational schemes use relief at source.
 These schemes will continue to operate in exactly the same way as they do at present, deducting all member contributions from pay net of basic rate tax (20%) whether or not their members are Scottish rate tax payers and whatever their true marginal tax rate.
 This has two repercussions:

 In short, the introduction of the new Scottish tax rates alongside the continuation of their lower thresholds for higher rate and additional rate tax makes no difference to the way you operate your pension scheme contributions, whether net pay or relief at source.
 Some lower paid employees in relief at source schemes will benefit through HMRC’s ‘generosity’ in not pursuing them for their 1% saving and a great many more employees in these same schemes will need to reclaim part of their tax relief from HMRC than was the case before.

 It is also worth noting that from April 2019, the Welsh Government will have the power to set its own income tax rates for Wales.